jameshart197/CI_PP1_ZOLA/README.md

 ### Newsletter Form

 - Background image depicting a cocktail for style
-- Form elements, required for successful sign-up.
+- Form elements, required for successful sign-up
 - Gives feedback to user when sign-up button is hovered

 ![Newsletter Form](docs/features/newsletter-form.png)